Day 1: Almaty Airport Pick-up

 |

-Day 8: Shymkent Bazaar Tour, Return to Almaty
+Day 8: Shymkent Bazaar Tour; Fly to Almaty

 Early this morning, the driver guide will accompany you to visit local bazaars in Shymkent, especially the best one, Qyrgy Bazar, where everything is cheaper than stores or supermarkets.
 Friendly sellers offer a tempting variety of fresh fruits, nuts, local cheeses, and snacks.
-Your driver guide will help you avoid tourist rip-off if you want to buy some as food supply or to take home.
-Since a long drive back to Almaty awaits you today, you can also have a meal in the bazaar’s restaurant before departure.
-After all visits, we will drive for 9 hours back to Almaty.
+Your driver guide will help you avoid tourist rip-offs if you want to buy some as food supply or to take home.
+Afterward, our driver guide will escort you to the airport for a 1-hour flight to Almaty.
+Upon arrival, the driver in Almaty will greet you and provide a private transfer to the hotel for check-in.

 Meals: Breakfast Accommodation: Renion Park Hotel, Almaty (3 stars) or similar